weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses/Core Statuses.md

 The only restriction on editing core statuses is that you cannot change their Status Symbols.

-You are free to rename them, change their next character, and even change their Status Type, should you wish.
+You are free to rename them, change their next character, and even change their Status Stage, should you wish.

 ## Details